 Magda Lombard, a South African travel blogger, is a true explorer at heart.
 She joined an Expat Explore Christmas & New Years Tour and shared some of her experiences of two days in Amsterdam and first impressions of the Netherlands with us!

 How fortunate can you get?
 Having the rare opportunity to go beyond the tulips and canals of Holland’s postcards to see, for the very first time, its pretty towns and unique customs during the last moments of the old year and the first moments of the new, I was very fortunate indeed to experience Oudejaarsavond (New Year’s Eve) in the Netherlands.

 Amsterdam is an immensely popular and busy New Year’s Eve destination.
 It’s a fascinating city that offers the best of Vincent van Gogh and Rembrandt art, exquisite architecture (including windmills like De Jonge Dikkert), bicycles, endless canals, museums and charming side streets.
 To be honest, my new fridge magnet actually says it all: “The Bike Town of the World.”
 Bikes are all over; pedalled by all of the population, young and old, big and small.
 Whether you’re looking for history, natural beauty, great food, or beautiful old-world architecture, you can find it all in and around this city.
 Amsterdam is about so much more than the red-light district and tolerance towards habit-forming substances.

 Let’s start at the very beginning.
 I had two days in Amsterdam, as part of a ten-day Expat Explore Christmas European Tour.
 I started my visit with an orientation drive of the historic city centre where canals are around each corner.

 As a European cultural centre, there are tons (400 to be exact) of museums and monuments to visit throughout Amsterdam.
 These museums feature exhibits that range from highly artistic culture to elements like the history of pornography, vodka and cannabis.
-Admiring Rembrandt’s masterpieces at the Rijksmuseum, visiting a historic diamond polishing factory and the Van Gogh Museum, with many of the painter’s famous works like Starry Night and Sunflowers, are not to be missed.
+Admiring Rembrandt’s masterpieces at the Rijksmuseum, visiting a historic diamond polishing factory and the Van Gogh Museum, with many of the painter’s famous works like Bedroom in Arles, Sunflowers and Almond Blossom, are not to be missed.